1988 Boise State Broncos football team

 The 1988 Boise State Broncos football team represented Boise State University in the 1988 NCAA Division I-AA football season.
-The Broncos competed in the Big Sky Conference and played their home games at Bronco Stadium in Boise, Idaho.
-The Broncos were led by second-year head coach Skip Hall, Boise State finished the season 8–4 overall and 5–3 in conference.
+The Broncos competed in the Big Sky Conference and played their home games on campus at Bronco Stadium in Boise, Idaho.
+Led by second-year head coach Skip Hall, they finished the regular season at 8–3 (5–3 in Big Sky, third).